Stathmopoda albimaculata

 Stathmopoda albimaculata is a species of moth in the Stathmopodidae family.
-It is endemic to New Zealand.
-It is classified as Nationally Endangered by the Department of Conservation.
+It is endemic to New Zealand and is located in the lower half of the South Island.
+This species favours habitat that includes the various Olearia species that host its larvae.
+It has also been found to inhabit lowland podocarp native forest.
+The larvae feed on species in the genus Olearia.
+Adults are on the wing between the months of October and February.
+S. albimaculata is classified as Nationally Endangered by the Department of Conservation.

 Taxonomy

 S. albimaculata was described by Alfred Philpott in 1931.
 Philpott used a female moth collected by Charles E. Clarke at Woodside, Taieri in December.
 This holotype specimen is held at the Auckland War Memorial Museum.
 George Vernon Hudson also used this specimen to describe and figure the species in his 1939 publication A supplement to the butterflies and moths of New Zealand.

+Description

+Philpott described this species as follows:

 Distribution

 It is endemic to New Zealand.
 As well as being collected at Taieri, this species has also been found in central and western Otago, The Catlins, Southland, and the Waitaki Valley.

 Habitat and ecology

 This species inhabits areas from 50m up to 900m in elevation.
 Along with habitat that includes the various Olearia species that host S. albimaculata, this moth has also been found to inhabit lowland podocarp/hardwood forest.
 Adult moths are on the wing between the months of October and February.
 They are most common in January and February.